Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 -

-#### Overview
+#### Overview : Recommendations:

-* If you are accesssing one type of database such as Oracle, SQL Server, MYSQL etc. then the preferred driver is 4
+* If you are accessing **one type** of database, such as Oracle, SQL Server, MYSQL etc., then the preferred driver is **Type 4**
-* If your jJava application is accessing multiple types of databases at the same time, type 3 is the preferred driver.
+* If your Java application is accessing **multiple types** of databases at the same time, **Type 3** is the preferred driver.
-* Type 2 drivers are useful in situations where a type 3 or type 4 driver is not available yet for your database
+* **Type 2** drivers are useful in situations where a Type 3 or Type 4 driver is not available yet for your database
-* The type 1 driver is not considered a deployment-level driver and it is typically used for development and testing purposes only
+* The **Type 1** driver is not considered a deployment-level driver, and it is typically used for **development and testing purposes only**

 -

-### Summary

-* What is the JDBC
-* Architecture of JDBC
-* Role of Driver Manager
-* Understanding JDBC Driver Types

 -
--

 ## Connecting to a MYSQL Database

-First we must get the mysql connecter for java.
+First, we must get the mysql connecter for java.
 This can be done using the pom.xml file.

 ```
 <dependency>